JiayuSuPKU/Smoother/docs/source/usage.rst

    During downstream optimizations the covariance is always fixed since it represents prior belief.
    The loss is proportional to the negative log likelihood of the prior :math:`L_{sp}(X; \Sigma) = \frac{1}{2}X^T \Sigma^{-1}X`.

-Smoother offers five different yet related spatial processes: CAR, SAR (simultaneous autoregressive), ICAR, ISAR, and SMA (spatial moving average).
+Smoother offers five different yet related spatial processes: CAR (conditional autoregressive), SAR (simultaneous autoregressive), ICAR, ISAR, and
+SMA (spatial moving average).
 Specifically, CAR and SAR are equivalent upon transformation, and ICAR and ISAR are the weights-scaled versions so that the autocorrelation parameter :math:`\rho` falls in [0, 1].
 By adjusting :math:`\rho`, these models can achieve parallel regularization effects.
 Based on numerical considerations, we typically recommend using ICAR with varying :math:`\rho` (or ISAR with smaller :math:`\rho`) to accommodate data with diverse neighborhood structures, for instance, “ICAR (:math:`\rho = 0.99`)” for data with clear anatomy and